omega8cc/boa/docs/REWRITES.md

-# How to customize/override standard rewrites and locations in Nginx.
+# How To Customize Rewrites and Locations in Nginx

 You can include your custom rewrites/locations configuration to modify or add some custom settings taking precedence over other rules in the main Nginx configuration.